 Second, candidates must tailor their federal resumes to the position description or the vacancy announcement.
 The federal government does not want to hear that an applicant thinks he/she can do the job; rather, the government is looking for specific examples that demonstrate that he/she can do the job.
 For example, being self-taught in setting up a home computer network and having successfully set up one in a home is not the same as setting up a Local Area Network (LAN) for a multi-location agency spread over a 500-mile radius.

 When you complete your federal resume online read the instructions carefully.
 When tailoring your résumé to a specific job description or vacancy announcement, it is important to mirror what the announcement is looking for, as best as possible.
 There is no such thing as “too much information” — the more examples of your success in fulfilling the job description you can provide in accomplishment-focused statements, the higher your application package will be rated.

 A federal style resume is completely different from the simple one-page private sector résumé.
 There are over 40 specific informational data elements required and much of it repeats for each work experience.
 Before attempting to complete your federal résumé online, review the samples in this chapter and use the next section to complete your federal resumes.
-You must include all requested information and forms, and answer occupational questionnaires if required in the job announcement.
+You must include all requested information and answer occupational questionnaires if required in the job announcement.